Lecture Series

 December, 4: Meeting with Rector and two provosts (Topic: How to improve university’s publication record.)

-November, 27: Taner Timur “Habermas’ı Okumak”
+November, 27: Taner Timur: “Habermas’ı Okumak”

-July, 10: Şener Aktürk “Alevi and Kurdish Representation and Demands in Turkish Politics, 1950-2007”
+July, 10: Şener Aktürk (Koç University, International Relations): “Alevi and Kurdish Representation and Demands in Turkish Politics, 1950-2007”